1. Examples

 Does your letter make you sound likable?
 Nobody wants to hire somebody they don’t like – or even meet them, for that matter.

-• Tailor each cover letter for each employer, addressing its specific needs and the reasons you want to work there.
+• Tailor each of your massage therapist cover letters for each employer, addressing its specific needs and the reasons you want to work there.
 Do not send mass-produced cover letters intended for all possible employers.

 • Leave out irrelevant info like your hobbies, interests and other details that aren’t job-related.